MadMax411/fritztools/README.md

 # fritzTools

 Let you inform on phonecalls.
-Every incoming call send a email to you.
+Every incoming call send an email.